 Beurré is French for butter, and most of the writing on the front label is singing the praises of buttered bread.
-That is something that would be goofy if written in English but looks just fine in French.
+That would be goofy if written in English but looks just fine in French.

 So, it would seem that the Beurré Chardonnay 2019 is buttery.
 Let us talk about how a Chardonnay gets its butter flavor.
 We will keep things simple, but three techniques contribute to developing the taste.

-The first is malolactic fermentation; this is a process that occurs almost routinely in Red wine.
+The first is malolactic fermentation; this process occurs almost routinely in Red wine.
 Chardonnay sees malolactic (Chenin Blanc sometimes, too), especially when oak-aged.
-What happens here is the tart acid that occurs naturally inside of grapes is converted to more rounded tasting acid.
+What happens here is the tart acid that occurs naturally inside of grapes is converted to a more rounded tasting acid.

 The second technique is “on lees.”
 This is where the spent yeast used for initial fermentation (not malolactic) falls to the tank’s bottom with the wine during aging.
 On its own, it can add a salty, nutty flavor.
 When stirred (called batonage in France), the wine developed a creamy texture.
 The more you stir, the more pronounced the effect.